Comparing Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH)

 |3.00

-8.3% of Harte Hanks shares are owned by institutional investors.
-21.8% of Harte Hanks shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+8.3% of Harte Hanks shares are held by institutional investors.
+21.8% of Harte Hanks shares are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary